johnmn3/perc/README.md

 ## How

-`perc` employs [tagged literals](https://clojure.org/reference/reader#tagged_literals).
+`perc`s employ [tagged literals](https://clojure.org/reference/reader#tagged_literals).
 They essentially work like macros but take only one parameter (the token to the right them) and have no parenthesis around themselves and their parameter.
 At read time, the pair of reader tag and its parameter are replaced by the return value of the tag's transformation function.
 Because we only need to instrument a single form with our syntax sugar, tagged literals work out pretty good for this use-case.

 ## Why Not?

 Clojure(Script)'s anonymous function syntax sugar is actually built into the language's reader.
-Because `perc`'s anonymous functions expand to regular anonymous functions, the resulting code will likely be a little larger.
+Because a `perc`'s anonymous function expand to a regular anonymous function, the resulting code will likely be a little larger.

 Technically, the tokens within the anaphoric macros are not "valid" Clojure symbols.

-`perc` allows Clojure to use ClojureScript's more permissive anonymous function arity handling, however it does not assert Clojure's more strict arity checking.
+`perc`s allow Clojure to use ClojureScript's more permissive anonymous function arity handling, however they do not assert Clojure's more strict arity checking.